-Willow Property:
+Willow Option Agreement:

-On February 14, 2017, the Company entered into an option agreement ("Option Agreement") with Almadex Minerals Limited and its wholly-owned Nevada subsidiary Almadex America Inc. (collectively, "Almadex"), to acquire, subject to regulatory approval (received February 22, 2017), the exclusive right and option to earn, in the aggregate, up to a 75% undivided ownership interest in the Willow Property (the "Willow Property").
+On February 14, 2017, the Company entered into an option agreement ("Option Agreement") with Almadex Minerals Limited and its wholly-owned Nevada subsidiary Almadex America Inc. (collectively, "Almadex"), to acquire the exclusive right and option to earn, in the aggregate, up to a 75% undivided ownership interest in the Willow Property (the "Willow Property") near Yerington, Nevada.

 To acquire the initial 60% Option Interest in the Willow Property, the Company is required to issue common shares and incur exploration expenditures as follows:

-Common shares in Minimum Annual the capital of Exploration Expenditures Abacus (the on the Exploration Program "Shares") (1) ("Expenditures") Date (#) (US\$) TSX-V approval (received February 22, 2017) 41,667 (2) Nil On or before the February 22, 2018 41,667 (3) 100,000 (4) On or before the February 22, 2019 41,667 300,000 On or before the February 22, 2020 41,667 600,000 On or before the February 22, 2021 83,333 800,000 On or before the February 22, 2022 166,666 1,200,000 Total 416,667 3,000,000
+Common Minimum Annual

+shares in the Exploration

+capital of Expenditures on the

+Abacus (the Exploration Program

+"Shares") (1) ("Expenditures")

+Date (#) (US\$)

+TSX-V approval (received February 22, 2017) 41,667 (2) Nil

+On or before the February 22, 2018 41,667 (3) 100,000 (4)

+On or before the February 22, 2019 41,667 300,000

+On or before the February 22, 2020 41,667 600,000

+On or before the February 22, 2021 83,333 800,000

+On or before the February 22, 2022 166,666 1,200,000

+Total 416,667 3,000,000

-- (1) After taking into effect the consolidation of the common shares in the capital of the Company, as to one post-consolidation share for every six pre-consolidation shares, which post-consolidated shares commenced trading on the TSX-V on May 1, 2017. - (2) Issued on March 16, 2017; valued at \$18,750. - (3) Issued on February 7, 2018; valued at \$9,167. - (4) Incurred
+(1) After taking into effect the consolidation of the common shares in the capital of the Company, as to one post-consolidation share for every six pre-consolidation shares, which post-consolidated shares commenced trading on the TSX-V on May 1, 2017.

 Upon having earned the 60% Option Interest in the Willow Property and until the 10th anniversary date of the date of regulatory approval, the Company will be required to incur minimum exploration expenditures on an exploration program on the Property of US\$500,000 per year.
 The Company will act as the Willow Property's operator during the initial five-year term and following the earning of the 60% Option Interest, until such time as a joint venture is established, as described below.
+Under the terms of the Option Agreement, should either Abacus or Almadex acquire the rights to additional property ("AP") within the Area of Interest ("AOI"), the other party may elect to make the AP part of the Willow project, pursuant to which Alamdex elected to include the Nev-Lorraine claims (see Nev-Lorraine Lease Agreement below) to the Willow project.